sonic-net/SONiC/doc/TACACSPLUS_PASSKEY_ENCRYPTION.md

 ### Yang Changes
 Increase existing passkey leaf length to 256.
+Create a new leaf for newly introduced run time flag 'key_encrypt'.

 ### Config DB changes
 A new run time flag to enable/disable the tacacs passkey encryption feature - "key_encrypt".